rook/rook/Documentation/ceph-cluster-crd.md

 - `count`: The number of devices in the set.
 - `resources`: The CPU and RAM requests/limits for the devices.(Optional)
 - `placement`: The placement criteria for the devices.
 Default is no placement criteria.(Optional)
+- `portable`: If `true`, the OSDs will be allowed to move between nodes during failover.
+This requires a storage class that supports portability (e.g. `aws-ebs`, but not the local storage provisioner).
+If `false`, the OSDs will be assigned to a node permanently.
+Rook will configure Ceph's CRUSH map to support the portability.
 - `volumeClaimTemplates`: A list of PVC templates to use for provisioning the underlying storage devices.
   - `resources.requests.storage`: The desired capacity for the underlying storage devices.
   - `storageClassName`: The StorageClass to provision PVCs from.
 Default would be to use the cluster-default StorageClass.